-6. For good and sufficient reasons, the State Engineer may exempt the provisions of this section with respect to public housing authorities.
+6. For good and sufficient reasons, the State Engineer may exempt the

 7. [Nothing in this section prohibits] The provisions of this section do not prohibit the State Engineer from revoking a temporary permit issued pursuant to this section if any parcel served by a well pursuant to the temporary permit is currently obtaining water from an entity such as a water district or a municipality engaged in furnishing water to the inhabitants of the area.